 Comprehensive Primary Care Plus (CPC+) is a national advanced primary care medical home model that aims to strengthen primary care through regionally-based multi-payer payment reform and care delivery transformation.
 CPC+ includes two primary care practice tracks with incrementally advanced care delivery requirements and payment options to meet the diverse needs of primary care practices in the United States (U.S.).

-CPC+ is a unique public-private partnership, in which practices are supported by 54 aligned payers in 14 regions (PDF) in Round 1, and seven payers in four regions (PDF) in CPC+ Round 2.
+CPC+ is a unique public-private partnership, in which practices are supported by 55 aligned payers in 18 regions (PDF).
 This partnership gives practices additional financial resources and flexibility to make investments, improve quality of care, and reduce the number of unnecessary services their patients receive.

 CPC+ provides practices with a robust learning system, as well as actionable data feedback to guide their decision making.
 The care delivery redesign ensures practices have the infrastructure to deliver better care, resulting in a healthier patient population.

 CPC+ seeks to improve quality, access, and efficiency of primary care.
 Practices in both tracks will make changes in the way they deliver care, centered on key Comprehensive Primary Care Functions: (1) Access and Continuity; (2) Care Management; (3) Comprehensiveness and Coordination; (4) Patient and Caregiver Engagement; and (5) Planned Care and Population Health.

 To support the delivery of comprehensive primary care, CPC+ includes three payment elements: